 Library Day is the name given to the information literacy program that the Libraries' have developed for this course.
 Library Day is a hands-on session that supports the goals of the ENGL 101 curriculum.
 Library Day introduces first-year students to research resources and search skills so that they may effectively find credible information for their ENGL 101 papers.
 These sessions take place during a regular ENGL 101 class period, which are either 50 or 75 minutes in length.
 All Library Day sessions are taught in a McKeldin Library instruction lab.
 These sessions are taught by librarians and by specially trained graduate students.

 How big is the Library Day program?

 The Libraries teach approximately 3,500 first-year students in 165 classes per year.
-This is the Libraries' largest and longest running information literacy program for freshman.
-These statistics may vary.
+This is the Libraries' largest and longest running information literacy program for freshmen.

 What are the student learning outcomes for Library Day?

 As a result of their time in the library, students will be able to:

 - Formulate questions for research based on gaps in information or data available and shape them based on currency, scope and disciplinary focus